Sabathé mixed cycle: the dual combustion cycle

 Sabathé mixed cycle

-Start with the relationship between the pressure P3 at the end and the pressure P2 at the beginning of the constant volume combustion phase - which we will call the “constant volume combustion ratio” -, and remembering that:
+Let's start with the relationship between the pressure P3 at the end and the pressure P2 at the beginning of the constant volume combustion phase – which we will call the “constant volume combustion ratio” – and remembering that:

 Sabathé mixed cycle

-the final expression of the ideal thermal performance of the theoretical Sabathé cycle is obtained :
+the final expression of ideal thermal efficiency of the theoretical Sabathé cycle is obtained :

 Sabathé mixed cycle

-At the same compression ratio r, the performance of the mixed cycle is intermediate between that of the Otto cycle and that of the Diesel cycle.
-If the heat supplied at constant volume, that is, between points 2 and 3, is increased and the heat supplied at constant pressure between points 3 and 4 is reduced, the thermal efficiency approaches that of the Otto cycle.
-If, on the contrary, the heat supplied at constant volume is reduced and the corresponding one at constant pressure is increased, the performance of the mixed cycle approaches that of the Diesel cycle.
+For the same compression ratio r, the efficiency of the mixed cycle is intermediate between that of the Otto cycle and that of the Diesel cycle.
+If the heat supplied at constant volume is increased, i.e. between points 2 and 3, and the heat supplied at constant pressure is reduced between points 3 and 4, the thermal efficiency approaches that of the Otto cycle.
+If, on the other hand, the heat supplied at constant volume is reduced and the corresponding heat at constant pressure is increased, the efficiency of the mixed cycle approaches that of the Diesel cycle.

 Author: